luhsra/texmf/typst/dref.typ

 /// Embed a previously imported value after applying an operation.
 ///
-/// - key: Name of the value
+/// - key (str): Name of the value
-/// - rel: Put this value in relation to another one (increase, decrease, factor, percent...)
+/// - rel (str, array): Put this value in relation to another one (increase, decrease, factor, percent...)
-/// - precision: Number of digits
+/// - precision (number): Number of digits
 ///
 /// The rel parameter accepts the following values:
 /// - `none`: Do not change the value